Non steroidal aromatase inhibitors

 Non-Steroidal Aromatase Inhibitors (NSAIs) are one of two categories of aromatase inhibitors (AIs).
 AIs are divided into two categories, steroidal aromatase inhibitors (SAIs, type 1 inhibitors) and non-steroidal aromatase inhibitors (type 2 inhibitors) that is based on their mechanism of action and structure.
 NSAIs are mainly used to treat breast cancer in women.
 NSAIs binding is a reversible process where NSAIs binds to the aromatase enzyme through non-covalent interactions.
 When aromatase inhibitors (AIs) are used to treat breast cancer the main target is the aromatase enzyme which is responsible for the high estrogen level.

 Medical use

 Cancer

 NSAIs are used to treat hormone-dependent breast cancer.
-If almost all cancer cells express either estrogen or progesterone receptors it is a possibility that and-estrogen treatment will work.
+If almost all cancer cells express either estrogen or progesterone receptors it is a possibility that anti-estrogen treatment will work.
 If there are more hormone receptors on the cancer cells then the treatment is more likely to be efficient.
 The receptors need estrogen and progesterone to grow and when the hormones are not present the cancer cell gets no message to proliferate and can possibly die.
 AIs inhibit the enzyme aromatase that converts testosterone to estrogen and that is used clinically in treatments of breast cancer in postmenopausal women.
 Currently, two types of NSAIs are used for breast cancer, anastrozole and letrozole.
 They are used as first-line therapy in metastatic breast cancer and also in adjuvant treatment.